Food On Book

 0

-Shark swimming, galaxy chasing, and loopy technology: These three T. You mustn’t take a seat thru a 3-hour movie to know them.
-Visiting Oracle’s dreamy new lavender farm is like entering into a fairy tale.
+Shark swimming, galaxy chasing, and loopy technology: These three Tucson women are actual-life superheroes.
+Shark swimming, galaxy chasing, and loopy technology: These three T. You mustn’t take a seat through a 3-hour movie to know them.
+Visiting Oracle’s dreamy new lavender farm is like entering a fairy tale.
 Visiting Oracle’s dreamy new lavender farm is like stepping.
-On a farm in Oracle, hundreds of lavender plant life are just.
-Tucson’s Oat Mama is liberating a cookbook for breastfeeding moms.
+On a farm in Oracle, hundreds of lavender plants are just.
+Tucson’s Oat Mama is releasing a cookbook for breastfeeding moms.
 Kristy Kohler left, and Eliza Larson, owners of Oat Mama, a Tucson company specializing in lactation snacks for nursing mothers.

 Summary show